NilsDroste/nilsdroste.github.io/01_publications.md

 ## Work in progress

-+ **Droste, N.**, Farley, J., Ring, I., May, P.H., Ricketts, T. (2017) Designing a global mechanism for intergovernmental biodiversity financing. *In preparation for submission to Nature*. [draft](http://nils.droste.io/research/EFT-world/Droste-et-al_2017_On a global mechanism for biodiversity financing.pdf)
++ **Droste, N.**, Farley, J., Ring, I., May, P.H., Ricketts, T.H.
+(2017) Designing a global mechanism for intergovernmental biodiversity financing. *In preparation for submission to Nature*. [draft](http://nils.droste.io/research/EFT-world/Droste-et-al_2017_On a global mechanism for biodiversity financing.pdf)

 + **Droste, N.**, D’Amato, D., Goddard, J.J.
 (2017) Where communities intermingle - outlining the evolution of topics in ecosystem service research. *In preparation for submission to Conservation Biology*. [draft](http://nils.droste.io/research/ES_LDA/ES_draft_2017_11.pdf)